 Vertically uniform DV: optical depths for all layers are interpolated to the finest DV along the radiation path prior to being output.

 In CLBLM, the type of DV grid used internally for the monochromatic ODs by ODLAY is set by the RT drivers in such a way as to maximize computational efficiency (the RT_basic driver uses adjusted DVs only while RT_Jac operates on a vertically uniform spectral grid).
 When outputting monochromatic OD’s only, users can select one of the vertical grids listed above through the JSON key "grid-type".
 If "grid-type" is set to “exactDV”, the exact DV is used for each layer.
 If set to “adjustedDV”, then the adjusted DV is used (default for RT-basic) and if set to “uniformDV”, optical depths are output on a vertically uniform spectral grid (default for RT-Jac).
 The same rules provided in Sec.
 3.3.1 apply for setting the DV of the highest layer along the radiation path.
 Note that when not in the OD-only mode, the "grid-type" key, if present in the "output-spectral-grid" group, is ignored.

+When generating monochromatic ODs, CLBLM outputs the OD for each layer on a different file, If the total optical depth is desired the user should set “grid-type” to “uniformDV”, then integrate the ODs over all layers.

 Activating the NLTE mode